Mesh Wallet

 Get Reward Addresses

-Returns a list of reward addresses owned by the wallet.
-A reward address is a stake address that is used to receive rewards from staking, generally starts from `stake` prefix.
-Example:
+This API retrieves a list of reward addresses owned by the wallet.
+Reward addresses are stake addresses used to receive rewards from staking activities.

 Get Reward Addresses